FredrikBergelin/vuefire-with-exposed-mutations/README.md

 <h1 align="center">Vuexfire + hijackable mutations</h1>

 Vuexfire can now be hijacked to inject custom models to the bound documents.
 In your store, add the mutations and customize them

+Warning: This is hastily put together for a side project.
+Published on npm: @fredrikbergelin/vuefire @fredrikbergelin/vuexfire

 Store: